kheadley2026/CM-Assessment-Compliance/README.md

 ## What This Project Demonstrates

 Care management programs require structured assessments at defined intervals to ensure patients receive timely, coordinated care.
-Tracking *whether* those assessments happen — and *when* — is a core compliance function for any population health analytics team.
+Tracking whether or not and when those assessments happen is a core compliance function for analytics teams working with care management data.

 This project walks through the full analytics lifecycle for that problem: